Congrats on choosing New Zealand as your next destination! This country has so much to offer, I am sure you will not run out of things to do!

 Now, after some crazy stunts, I think you wouldn’t mind some relaxation, would you?

-I recommend visiting the famous Polynesian spa, which has some naturally acidic waters.
-This water has healing powers and it is supposed to release you from pain.
+I recommend visiting the famous Polynesian Spa, which is said to have naturally therapeutic waters. its healing powers are supposed to relieve your pain.

 Maybe that is why this spa is loved by the local rugby team so much!

-We have spent about an hour in the spa.
-There are more than 10 pools with different temperatures, so you can spend even more time there if you wish.
+We spent about an hour at the spa.
+There are more than 10 pools with different temperatures of water, so you can spend even more time there if you wish.

 3.3 Walk around the city

 There is a charming park right in front of the Spa, make sure to check it out!